UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Exceptions.rst.txt

 From the zen:

-"Errors should never pass silently."
+.. centered:: "Errors should never pass silently."

-"Unless explicitly silenced."
+.. centered:: "Unless explicitly silenced."

 That's what exception handling is all about.